DRAGON'S LAIR / SPACE ACE LASERDISC PLAYER CONVERSION

-Well, the purpose is simple - to replace the LD-V1000 player used in Dragon's Lair and Space Ace with one that is more reliable and doesn't break down as much.
+The purpose is simple - to replace the LD-V1000 player used in Dragon's Lair and Space Ace with one that is more reliable and doesn't break down as much.
 To do this, the package uses a dedicated PC motherboard.
-Currently, the only players supported are Sony LDP's.
-Any LDP model should work, although it has only been tested on the 1450 and 2000.
+Currently, the only players supported are Sony LDPs.
+Any LDP model should work, although it has only been tested on the LDP-1450 and LDP-2000.

-An IBM compatible computer.
+• An IBM compatible computer.
 I've tested with a 233mhz and 300mhz AMD K6-2 processor.
 It has been 3rd party tested down to 100mhz.
 I can't seem to get it to work with a 486, but I don't have one of these on hand to work with.
 (Yes, I know that the parallel port address may be different.)
 It may work with a slower/faster processor, it may not.
 I recommend getting the cheapest motherboard/chipset combo you can find that has onboard VGA.
 You don't even have to mount it in a case.
 It will need a floppy disk drive (you can use a hard drive of course, it just adds to the cost).
 It uses one PC parallel port and one serial port.
 The VGA port is optional, but the curious may wish to plug in a monitor to watch what the DL motherboard is sending to the player.
-Current price is under $200 (US) for a motherboard, AMD processor, floppy drive, memory and power supply.
 I have my motherboard mounted in the cabinet, behind the coin counter.
 There is room for a minitower to lay on top of the laserdisc player however.

-A cable from the DL motherboard to the PC parallel port.
-You'll need a DB25 male connector and shield (available from Radio Shack), and a dip cable - Digikey part # c4pxt-2436m-nd (www.digikey.com)
+• A cable from the DL motherboard to the PC parallel port.
+You'll need a DB-25 male connector and shield, and a DIP cable.

 WHAT'S NEW IN DLTERM V1.4

 The searching has been revised again, and there is now a command line parameter to switch between 2 search modes.